Can taking probiotics really help lower cholesterol and help with weight loss?

 Not by a long shot.

-The moral of the story is that probiotics can (and should seriously be considered) as a complimentary weight loss therapy that can be combined with dietary changes, testosterone replacement therapy, and strength training.
+The moral of the story is that probiotics can (and should seriously be considered) as a complementary weight loss therapy that can be combined with dietary changes, testosterone replacement therapy, and strength training.

 The good news is that even though up to 70% of men are considered to be overweight or obese, it’s actually easier for men to lose weight than it is for women.